Google Nest Thermostats: Learning vs. Thermostat E

 The Nest Thermostat E is made from lower-quality materials and has fewer color options.
 But if you’re more concerned with saving money, this lower-priced model has the same key functions as the more expensive option.
 Just be sure to check the compatibility chart to see if the E will work with your heating and cooling system.
 If not, you’ll need to upgrade to the 3rd Gen Nest Learning Thermostat.

-No matter which you choose, you’ll enjoy hands-off heating and cooling, save money on energy, and take advantage of all the core Nest thermostat functions.
+No matter which you choose, you’ll enjoy hands-off heating and cooling, save money on energy, and take advantage of all the core functions and benefits of using a nest thermostat.

 Check out our guide for how to install a Nest thermostat.